-The Minor Student flag is applied automatically is the student is under the age of 19 years, as of the first day of the admitted intake term, and is not graduated from high school.
-It unchecks automatically once the student reaches 19 years of age or when they present high school graduation documents.
+The Minor Student flag is applied automatically if the student is under the age of 19 years, as of the first day of the admitted intake term, and is not yet graduated from high school.
+The Minor Student flag is automatically removed once the student reaches the age of 19 years, or when the student presents proof of high school graduation.

 The Minor Student flag functions by restricting the type of courses that the student is able to register in.
-Minor students are only eligible to register for non-credit courses (e.g. EAP, MATH 099).
+Minor students are only eligible to register for non-credit courses (e.g., EAL, MATH 099).